pferrot/ochostats/README.md

 ## Release notes

+### 0.3.1 (4/11/2016)
+- Allow to specify Grafana 'session' parameters when deploying Ochostats (see example in images/extend/resources/ochothon_custom-ochostats.yml)

 ### 0.3 (3/23/2016)
 - All subprocesses (Apache2, Grafana, StatsD, Carbon and PostgreSQL) are now monitored by Ochopod
 - Using template file for grafana.ini: this allows to pass dynamic Grafana configuration when deploying Ochostats (e.g. Grafana root URL)